Soft Skills: Improving Your Emotional Intelligence

-Stereotypically, developers are portrayed as apathetic to the needs of the end user, but it has been my experience that this perception is at least partially due to circumstance.
+Stereotypically, developers are portrayed as apathetic to the needs of the end-user, but it has been my experience that this perception is at least partially due to circumstance.
 "You don’t know what you don’t know," as the saying goes.
-If we’re not aware of the difficulties that users have with the applications we build, it’s not apathy, but rather lack of information that we fall prey to.
+If we’re not aware of the difficulties that users have with the applications we build, it’s not apathy, but rather a lack of information that we fall prey to.
 In truth, web development lends itself very well to the empathetic.
 Since our jobs are centered around building things for others, empathy for these users can only make us better.

 Remember that we're talking about cognitive empathy rather than emotional: We're trying to understand our users and use that understanding to improve what we're building for them.
 Imagine developing a feature that you ensured remained accessible to those with disabilities, or a particularly timely and helpful user experience for a focus group.
-These could be the reason an end user sticks with your solutions over the competition's.
+These could be the reason an end-user sticks with your solutions over the competitions'.
 The understanding we gain from an empathetic mindset leads to a desire to help and makes the act of helping that much more rewarding.
 So developing an empathetic mindset isn’t just the right thing to do, it enhances your strategic thinking, your creative process, and transforms your ability to work together with others.

 Empathy is built by dropping into a certain mindset when the opportunity arises to gather knowledge.
 If someone you want to understand has the time, you take it.
 You drop into a neutral frame of mind, try to discover the deeper reasons behind what they are saying, and shut down your own thinking and emotions.

-Empathy is not always about revelation, it consists of stuff you already know, but possibly didn’t pay a lot of attention to or maybe misremembered.
+Empathy is not always about revelation, it consists of stuff you already know but possibly didn’t pay a lot of attention to or maybe misremembered.
 The best part about listening is that you don’t have to be “a good facilitator” or a “skilled interviewer” to develop empathy.
 It’s more about just being yourself, in curiosity mode.
 Kids can do it.
 What it takes is the ability to let go of your own thoughts and really absorb what you hear.

 "Happiness is a conscious choice, not an automatic response."